-In a sentence David shows us both the reality of his foundation (the Lord) AND cries out his cares and worries in the same breath.
+In one sentence David shows us both the reality of his foundation (the Lord, our Rock!) _and_ cries out his cares and worries.

 This is a wonderful encouragement to us, that we too can do the same.

 There is a good order of foundation here to see.
 That David first acknowledges God, then casts his cares on Him.

 As we wrestle with life, whatever may beset us – We can be reminded here of how to approach our God.

 You are our rock, our salvation, our shield and our defender!

 Thank You for the good news of Jesus – That in Him we who were once enemies are now counted as friends!

 We are not forsaken if we are found in Christ.